marian-code/wikipedia-music-tags/code_changelog.md

 # Change Log

+### 19.4.2020
+- lowered fuzz ratio for coverart matching on wikipedia

+### 18.4.2020
+- fixed bug in reading flac files when no cover art was in file

+### 5.3.2020
+- maybe fixed coverart not resizing bug
+- fixed bug when there was fewertracks on disk tha found tracks on wiki, files were assigned incorrectly

+### 4.3.2020
+- fixed bud with wrong identified files, if they were in sudirs of the work dir
+- fixed bud in extraction of tables, when wrong html part was passed to extractor
+- fixed bug if no personel section was on page
+- added option to load cover art from url

+### 3.3.2020
+- experiments with async version of pool similar to asyncio, so the pool does not halt main loop but still can wait for results

+### 31.3.2020
+- added textwrap.fill to format long paragraphs of text in console
+- fixed bug.
+If artist field is empty, album artist is passed there on save and split to letters

+### 15.3.2020
+- fixed reading coverart file from disk
+- bug with recuring gender prompt is probably fixed, caused by stupid typo wiki:search function was connected to wrong QAction signal in menubar

 ### 13.3.2020
+- patched freeze process, fixed minor bugs
+- upgraded to pyinstaller 3.6
 - search and replace is finished
 - added icons from tango https://commons.wikimedia.org/wiki/Tango_icons
 - written a generator for icon resources based